 Is Evolvulus Considered Toxic or Poisonous To People, Kids, Pets?

-According to the Pacific Island Ecosystems at Risk (PIER) website, Evolvulus glomeratus carries a very low risk of toxicity and has a score of zero toxicity on their scale.
+According to the Pacific Islands Ecosystems at Risk (PIER) website, Evolvulus glomeratus carries a very low risk of toxicity and has a score of zero toxicity on their scale.

 Is Evolvulus Considered Invasive?

 According to invasive.org, dwarf Brazilian morning glory is not invasive in any part of North America.

 Uses For Evolvulus Glomeratus

 Dwarf Brazilian Morning Glory, with its blue flower and ability to handle drought conditions, makes it an excellent groundcover.